PRASA MUST PROVIDE A SAFE, AFFORDABLE, AND RELIABLE TRAIN SERVICE TO ALL COMMUTERS IN RSA

 A domestic worker who works in Camps Bay said she had been forced to take a taxi.
 In the past two years her relationship with her employer had soured because she was always late for work because of train problems, she said."

-Bishop Louis Michael Green needs your help with “THE CEO OF PRASA: CHANGE METRORAIL MANAGEMENT TO IMPROVE SERVICE TO COMMUTERS”.
-Join Bishop Louis Michael and 817 supporters today.
+LOUIS GREEN needs your help with “THE CEO OF PRASA: CHANGE METRORAIL MANAGEMENT TO IMPROVE SERVICE TO COMMUTERS”.
+Join LOUIS and 825 supporters today.